terracenter/gentoo_install/README.md

 eselect profile list
 ```

 From the output list, we must select our best fitting option.
-Because the system we're building is based on SystemD, the best profile we can choose is the `systemd`.
+Because the system we're building is based on `SystemD`, the best profile we can choose is the `systemd`.
 Of course, we can choose any other that has `systemd` in it, like `default/linux/amd64/17.0/desktop/gnome/systemd`, but we want a minimal environment to be configured.

 ```shell
 [..]